 The legal market is dominated by a handful of national firms including Amhurst Brown and Kabraji & Talibyddin that lead the way in corporate and commercial work.
 However, due to a lack of capacity in the local market, most of the larger, cross-border transactional work is handled from outside the jurisdiction.

 Candy Chan - Journalist - Asia-Pacific

-Ranked among the top tier firms in Pakistan, Vellani & Vellani specialises in banking, M&A and projects work.
+Ranked among the top tier firms in Pakistan, Vellani & Vellani is known for banking, M&A and projects work.

-While the firm’s banking team advises on matters such as syndicated loans, credit facilities and project financings, it also has expertise in Shariah-compliant structures including murabaha (cost-plus financing), istisna’a (Islamic project financing), Ijara (capital leasing) and musharakah (partnership finance) financings, and takaful (Islamic insurance) deals.
+While the firm’s banking team advises on matters such as syndicated loans, credit facilities and project financings, it also has expertise in Shariah-compliant structures including murabaha (cost-plus financing), istisna’a (Islamic project financing), ijara (capital leasing), musharakah (partnership finance) financings, and takaful (Islamic insurance) deals.

 In M&A the firm advises on matters including joint ventures, mergers, acquisitions, demergers, spin-offs, divestments and franchises.

-In the projects space the firm has a particular focus on the oil and gas sector and has experience in advising on matters such as the commercialisation of gas fields and petroleum licencing.
+In the projects space, the firm has a particular focus on the oil and gas sector.